mikethebike222/BGP-Router/README.md

     - Compatible with provided test cases to validate correctness and performance.

 Installation:
-After you clone the repository, there are no dependencies so to run a test command use the run scripting command to do a single test caseas seen below
+After you clone the repository make sure to give the files 'run', 'BGProuter', and 'test' the executable permission.
+There are no external libraries so to run a test command just use the run scripting command to do a single test case as seen below

 ./run configs/1-1-simple-send.conf